 Action 30.
-The regulatory body should establish a process and should issue regulations and guides specifying the documentation and procedures necessary in the various steps of the licensing process and inspections to be conducted.
+The regulatory body should establish a process and issue regulations and guides specifying the documentation and procedures necessary in the various steps of the licensing process and inspections to be conducted.

 Action 31.
-The regulatory body should specify develop and issue those the safety requirementssafety regulations that should be knownare needed for the bidding process.
+The regulatory body should develop and issue those safety regulations that are needed for the bidding process.